Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 ![Receiver Gain Knob](../../../img/wso_radar_receiver_gain.jpg)

-Coarse (outer ring) and Fine (inner knob) gain control for the radar receiver.
+Coarse (outer ring, 8) and Fine (inner knob, 7) gain control for the radar receiver.
 Larger values result in more noise and can cause display to become saturated.
 Lower values may result in lower detection ranges.

 [See Receiver Gain Knob Section for more details](../../../systems/radar/interface.md#receiver-gain-rcvr-gain)